Derail school fundraising burnout with these proven ideas

 Put the brakes on fundraising burnout

-School fundraising doesn’t have to be a chore and parents and teachers don’t have to feel exhausted by it.
+If you know where to look, finding the right school fundraising ideas doesn't have to be a chore.
+And parents and teachers don’t have to feel exhausted by them either.
 In fact, fundraising burnout can be avoided.
 It could be as simple as schools reducing the number of fundraisers and making them more efficient and productive.
 With this tactic, plus a few more ideas, schools can put the brakes on burnout for parents, teachers and students.

 So, if you’re wondering what does it take to have a more efficient and productive school fundraiser, don’t worry.
 We got you.